Cross-company data sharing

 - Sign in to LCS.

 - On the home page, click Shared asset library.

 - In the Asset type list, click Data package.

 - Click any of the available data package files to download them.

-For details about how to configure Finance and Operations to use a template, see Configure financial cross-company data sharing (Task guide).
+For details about how to use a template, see Configure financial cross-company data sharing.

 Currently supported cross-company data sharing templates